Steps of the eviction process in West Virginia:

 Step 1: Landlord Serves Notice to Tenant

-A landlord can begin the eviction process in West Virginia by serving the tenant with written notice.
-The notice must be delivered by one of the following methods:
+West Virginia landlords can begin the eviction process by serving the tenant with written notice.
+A landlord may deliver an eviction notice using any of these methods:

-For a tenant with no lease or a month-to-month lease in West Virginia, the landlord must serve them a 30-Day Notice to Quit to end the tenancy.
-This eviction notice allows the tenant 30 calendar days to move out.
+For a tenant with no lease or a month-to-month lease in West Virginia, the landlord must serve them a 30-Day Notice To Quit to end the tenancy.
+This eviction notice allows the tenant 30 days to move out.

 For tenants that don’t pay monthly, the amount of notice differs: